ThatBoatSmell/se_methods_cw/README.md

 I added a LICENCE(Apache) .gitignore using Maven template and README.md

-Clone to your machine
+Clone to your machine (I cloned to Desktop)

 ![clone](img/clone.png)

-Create a new Maven project in that folder using Java 17
+Create a new Maven project named the same as the project (in the folder you cloned to (for me Desktop) using Java 17